forwinder15/green-rosemary/src/pages/index.md

     Dear Church Family,

+    We are having a special time of communion on **good Friday**.
+JOin us through facebook live at 7pm and youtube live at 7:30pm.
+If you did not receive a communion cup and would like one please contact brother John at 727-251-1388.

     We will still be having Drive-in service until further notice.

     We want to take a few minutes of your time to update you on what's happening at our Church as we navigate the impact of the coronavirus (COVID-19) in our community.